Tylon-ldd/FinalProject/README.md

 ##2. userProfile is not finished yet.

 ##3.
-When you run the application with http-server command, you need to add '/index.html' to the address.
+When you run the application with http-server command, you should change the path to '/dist/businessCardsApp/' and add '/index.html' to the address.

 ##4.
 You can login with Email: chandlergegg@gmail.com and Password: 5DeepBreaths!